MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-X-Consumer-Financial-Protection-Bureau/part-1026-Truth-Lending-Regulation-Z/subpart-G-Special-Rules-Credit-Card-Accounts-OpenEnd-Credit-Offered-College-Students/section-1026.58.md

 (5) *Offers.* For purposes of this section, an issuer “offers” or “offers to the public” an agreement if the issuer is soliciting or accepting applications for accounts that would be subject to that agreement.

-(6) *Open account.* For purposes of this section, an account is an “open account” or “open credit card account” if it is a credit card account under an open-end (not home-secured) consumer credit plan and either:
+(6) *Open accounts.* For purposes of this section and § 1026.52, an account is an “open account” or “open credit card account” if it is a credit card account under an open-end (not home-secured) consumer credit plan and either:

 (i) The cardholder can obtain extensions of credit on the account; or